White House expects North Korea summit to happen despite Pyongyang's silence

 Kim and South Korean president Moon Jae-in will meet at the truce village of Panmunjom straddling the Korean border, but a venue for the North Korea-U.S. summit has yet to be decided.

+“We all agreed that we’re optimistic about this opportunity but we’re determined, we’re determined to keep up the campaign of maximum pressure until we see words matched with deeds and a real progress toward denuclearization,” McMaster said.

+South Korean U.N.
+Ambassador Cho Tae-yul, who also attended the McMaster briefing, described the plans for talks with North Korea as a“once in a lifetime opportunity.”

-The South Korean officials who met Kim traveled to Washington last week to relay his message and visited China on Monday to brief President Xi Jinping, who urged patience.
+The South Korean officials who met Kim travelled to Washington last week to relay his message and visited China on Monday to brief President Xi Jinping, who urged patience.

 South Korea’s National Security Office chief, Chung Eui-yong, who led the delegation to Pyongyang, will head to Russia on Tuesday, while spy agency chief Suh Hoon met Japan’s foreign minister in Tokyo, where he is to speak with Prime Minister Shinzo Abe on Tuesday.